Our Funding Criteria

 We tend not to offer grants to national or other larger charities although on occasion we have supported such charities in specific local projects.

-Our Trustees meet four times annually, and a response to applications will be given following the Trustees' meeting.
+Our Trustees meet four times annually.
 Our aim is to contact applicants with our decision within two weeks from the date of the Trustee meeting.

 If you would like to apply please click here for details.